Nonlinear discrete Schr\"odinger equations with a point defect: Linear defect modes

-At least for sufficiently small amplitudes (mass) the defect modes persist.
 More specifically, for an attractive delta potential, when the non-staggering defect mode has negative energy, an additional positive nonlinear term $\gamma|u|^{2\sigma+1}>0$ in the equations of motion serves constructively to even lower the total energy whereas negative nonlinearity for $\gamma<0$ leads to an increase of the total energy.
 The energy remains negative though if the nonlinear term is sufficiently small.
 Similar arguments hold for the staggering defect mode.
 Therefore, we expect that there are critical values of the mass that the defect modes can sustain.
-In fact, in section \ref{section:threhold} we further analyze the impact of nonlinearity on the existence of defect mode(s) where we also derive explicit formulaes for upper and lower thresholds of the mass for which the defect modes survive in the presence of nonlinearity.
+In fact, in section \ref{section:threshold} we further analyze the impact of nonlinearity on the existence of defect mode(s) where we also derive explicit formulaes for upper and lower thresholds of the mass for which the defect modes survive in the presence of nonlinearity.